 Intrigued by any of those plant food recipes?
 Want to try some soon?
 Then keep reading, as we’ll go deeper into each recipe, sharing steps and ingredient quantities.
-We’ll even talk about some natural items you probably already have in your kitchen that you can use as a fertilizer.
+I’ll even talk about some natural items you probably already have at home in your kitchen that you can use for plant food recipes.

 Classic Plant Food Recipe

-This plant food recipe comes up again and again among gardeners, so we had to start with this one.
+This plant food recipe comes up again and again among indoor and outdoor gardeners, so we had to start with this one.
 Here’s what you’ll need:

 - Household ammonia (½ teaspoon)